 SNOMED International cannot be responsible for this risk, and therefore in the original announcement strongly urged users of these antecedent versions to migrate to SNOMED CT as soon as possible.

 As part of this process, the antecedent SNOMED Identifier reference set will be withdrawn and no longer be available in the International Edition release.

 To provide a shared resource and a single source of truth on these antecedent issues we have assembled a set of FAQs available at our SNOMED International website here: https://ihtsdo.freshdesk.com/support/solutions/folders/4000013539

 For future reference, the RF2 package convention dictates that it contains all relevant files, regardless of whether or not there is content to be included in each particular release.
 Therefore, the package contains a mixture of files which contain both header rows and content data, and also files that are intentionally left blank (including only a header record).
 The reason that these files are not removed from the package is to draw a clear distinction between

 This allows users to easily distinguish between files that have purposefully been removed or not, as otherwise if files in option 2 above were left out of the package it could be interpreted as an error, rather than an intentional lack of content in that release.

-Please see the following page for details of all upcoming changes planned for January 2018 and beyond: Early Visibility - Planned improvements to upcoming SNOMED International Release packages
+Please see the following page for details of all upcoming changes planned for January 2018 and beyond: Early Visibility - Planned changes to upcoming SNOMED International Release packages

 NOTE: To access any of the links in the pdf document, please visit the Release Notes online here: